How to Make a Statement of Work (SOW) – with Templates and Examples.

 Why is a Statement of Work important?

 A statement of work acts as a guideline to stick to.
 Without a proper SOW in place, plans can unravel, and people can lose sight or even miss out on important parts of the project.
+This can delay timelines, increase budgets, or damage client relationships.

 How to create a Statement of Work.

-While a SOW is generally built to suit your purpose and industry, it should follow a certain structure that’s easy to digest for all stakeholders.
+While an SOW is generally built to suit your purpose and industry, it should follow a certain structure that’s easy to digest for all stakeholders.
 Here's a step-by-step guide to creating the basics of the template:

 - Start with an Introduction.